Filoli: Film location

 Filoli has served as the set for many Hollywood films.
 Most famously, it is the mansion seen from the air in the opening credits of the television series Dynasty.
 The mansion's plush interiors were also featured in the first episodes of the series but were subsequently replicated on sound stages at the Fox Studios, Century City.
-However the entire mansion served as the setting for the 2006 CBS Television special Dynasty Reunion: Catfights & Caviar in which cast members reunited to discuss their memories of the series.
+The entire mansion served as the setting for the 2006 CBS Television special Dynasty Reunion: Catfights & Caviar in which cast members reunited to discuss their memories of the series.
 It was the first time many of the cast members had been to the actual estate.

-Among the many striking mature trees on the grounds are a row of immense Italian Stone Pines and scattered native Coast Live Oaks over 250 years in age, the latter of which are the backdrop for Warren Beatty's outdoor scenes in Heaven Can Wait.
+The estate is featured as a central location in the Warren Beatty film Heaven Can Wait.

 Filoli was featured in Bob Vila's A&E Network production Guide to Historic Homes of America as well as in a November 1996 segment of A&E's America's Castles: Garden Estates, the latter being shown continuously at the visitor center.

 The house also served as the Stanhope residence in the 1997 film George of the Jungle, and was featured in The Game in the same year.

+The house was used in the 2005 film adaptation of the musical Rent, for the engagement party scene for Idina Menzel and Tracie Thoms character's Maureen Johnson and Joanne Jefferson, notably their immediate breakup song Take Me Or Leave Me.